yrashk/es4j/docs/core_concepts/layout.md

 Layout defines following rules for property inclusion:

-* Every property should have both getter and setter accessors
+* Every property should have both getter and setter accessors (or a getter and a matching constructor for all properties)
 * Accessors must be public
 * Neither of accessors should be annotated with `@LayoutIgnore`
 * Property must be of a supported type (see below)